gvwilson/thirdbit/src/fiction/cloudherd/index.md

 but he liked the mountains and, and he fell in love with my *amma* and settled here.
 That's his tree."
-She gestured behind her without looking.
+She gestured behind her.

 The troll nodded.
 "I know, dear.
-I come and talk to him too sometimes.
+I come and talk to him too sometimes too.
 What he did was very brave."

 Noxy rubbed her forearm.